Available with Location Referencing license.

 - The Station, Units, and Direction values for the selected station are automatically populated.

-- The LRM measure equivalent of the selected location is displayed in the Location field.
+- The LRM measure equivalent of the selected location is displayed in the Reference field.
 For example, if the LRM is milepoint, the number of miles at that location will be displayed.

 - The Route Name text box in the From section is automatically populated.